Open Access to publications

-The basic idea is to make scientific publications freely accessible to anyone, regardless of their of their background, residence or education level.
+The basic idea of open access is to make scientific publications freely accessible to anyone, regardless of their of their background, residence or education level.
 Usage includes reading, downloading, copying and disseminating scientific research findings online under the prerequisite that the source is properly cited and that content is not distorted.

-Free availability will promote research dissemination more effectively and gives great advantages to the authors who generally keep their copyright and can use their material according to their own needs, e.g. for teaching,
+Open access promotes fast and effective research dissemination and gives great advantages to the authors who generally keep their copyright and can use their material according to their own needs, e.g. for teaching,

 Other benefits include: